 The BVR-model avoids high beta bonds (long-bonds) and also intermediate duration bonds.

 The Bond Value Ratio is shown in Fig 4.
-The BVR is down from last week’s level.
+The BVR is up from last week’s level.
 According to the model, only when BVR turns upward after having been lower than the lower offset-line should one consider long bonds again.
-One can see from the upward sloping graph that long bonds have gained from January 2014 onward.

 This indicator is described in Is it Time to Buy Gold Again? – Wait for the buy signal …….

 Silver:The modified Coppock Silver indicator shown in Fig 7 and is currently invested.

 This indicator is described in Silver – Better Than Gold: A Modified Coppock Indicator for Silver.